A Deep Ritz Method for High-Dimensional Steady States of the Cahn-Hilliard Equation: Numerical Experiments

 Figures~\ref{2d_eg5_losses}(a) and (b) show the evolution of the energy loss and mass constraint loss, respectively, both exhibiting stable convergence.
 The error decay, shown in Figure~\ref{2d_eg5_losses}(c), further confirms the accuracy and convergence of the solution.

-\paragraph{\textit{Case 3}} Under a different random initialization (Figure~\ref{2d_eg6}(a)), the method converges to a qualitatively distinct non-trivial steady state, shown in Figure~\ref{2d_eg6}(b).
+\paragraph{\textit{Case 3}} From a different random initialization (Figure~\ref{2d_eg6}(a)), the method converges to a qualitatively distinct non-trivial steady state, shown in Figure \ref{2d_eg6}(b).
 Unlike the droplet-type structures observed in Cases~1 and~2, this solution exhibits a lamellar (striped) phase separation pattern, characterized by alternating layers of the two phases across the domain.
 Such lamellar structures are commonly observed in phase separation processes and correspond to a different class of local energy minimizers.
-The corresponding free energy is approximately $0.0187$, which is lower than that of the droplet-type solutions, suggesting that this configuration is energetically more favorable under the given parameters.
+This profile is consistent with the phase profile calculated by FDM, shown in Figure \ref{2d_eg6}(c).
+Figure \ref{2d_eg6}(d) shows the point-wise absolute error between the two profiles in (b) and (c) after translational alignment.
+The $L^2$ norm error between them is $0.0105$; see Table \ref{L2_L_infty_error}.
+The free energy is approximately $0.0187$; with a relative error of $1.08 \times 10^{-2}$ with respect to the steady state obtained by FDM; see Table \ref{Relative_erro_egy}.

 Figures~\ref{2d_eg6_losses}(a) and (b) illustrate the decay of the energy loss and mass constraint loss, respectively, both showing stable convergence behavior.
 The error curve in Figure~\ref{2d_eg6_losses}(c) further verifies the accuracy of the computed solution.